stefanschramm/brownieplayer-pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the brownieplayer.com images_

 ## Dependencies